-Facsimile signatures are authorized when an original written designee signature is not available for the amount of the checks below \$24,999.
-For checks above \$25,000 one facsimile signature is authorized and one written signature from authorized signer is required.
-Please also refer to exceptions during COVID-10 pandemic section.
+Facsimile signatures are authorized when an original written designee signature is not available for checks below \$24,999.
+For checks above \$25,000 two facsimile signature is authorized please also refer to exceptions for remote work.

 When the invoice package is returned from the CFO or designee, staff should immediately ensure that all printed checks, wire transfer, online bill pay, or ACH withdrawal documents are signed, approved, and recorded correctly in the accounting system.
 A copy of the check is attached to invoice to prevent duplicate payments.